XVincentX/vncz/about.md

 Hello!

-My name is Vincenzo Chianese, I am an Italian Software developer currently working for [Stoplight](https://stoplight.io) as a full stack developer.
-I'm currently leading the development of [Prism](https://stoplight.io/prism), the open source mock server for OpenAPI 2 and 3 Documents.
+My name is Vincenzo Chianese, I am an Italian Software developer currently working for [SentinelOne](https://sentinelone.com) as a Team Leader.
+I'm currently leading the development of the Singularity Marketplace

 Historically I've been a **.NET** developer, although I stopped once I joined [Apiary](https://apiary.io) to jump on the **JavaScript** boat.
-When I joined Stoplight, I moved to **TypeScript**, which is where I still am at the moment.
+When I joined Stoplight, I moved to **TypeScript**, but now I mostly code in [Clojure](https://clojure.org).

 In my working hours I spend time trying solving problems using the appropriate technologies based on the projects' requirements (failing every single time).
 During my spare time, I try to develop [open source software](https://github.com/XVincentX), writing articles on topics I'm interested in, working out and partying hard.